ankowals/saf/README.md

 	(done) a way to support PageObject model for web automation purposes => via BasePage implementation (done) a way to share common data between steps (dependency injection) => pico container integration (done) a way to manage multiple projects (version control system) => separate repo per project maybe git submodules can be used?
+	(done) a way to write simmple step defs (for example usage of try-catch blocks is ugly) => via PageCore, FileCore, StepCore, SqlCore, Macro, Storage, Environment and others models

 ----------------------------------